luloxi/quaxly-dapp/README.md

 ## Testing locally

-Running this commands will connect the local blockchain to the frontend

-**Open a terminal on hardhat folder:**

-1. Run `yarn hardhat node` to start a blockchain with contracts deployed
+1. Run `yarn hardhat node` to start a local blockchain that interacts with the frontend

-**On another terminal on hardhat folder:**
+## Scripts

 1. Run `yarn hardhat run scripts/createProposal.js` to create a proposal